learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 minikube addons enable ingress
 ```

-> Please note that it may take few minutes for Minikube to download and install Nginx as an ingress.
+>Please note that it may take few minutes for Minikube to download and install Nginx as an Ingress.

 Once you have enabled the Ingress addon, you can create the Ingress in this way: